sparks-baird/self-driving-lab-demo/README.md

 ### Purchase the hardware
 1. See the "DigiKey Order" <img src=https://user-images.githubusercontent.com/45469701/222923388-160889f9-30c1-4fe0-a2a0-fdd78c33725e.png width=90>
- link along the left column [the Hackaday Page](https://hackaday.io/project/186289-autonomous-research-laboratories) for a standalone order or [the Pico W Bill of Materials Wishlist on Adafruit](http://www.adafruit.com/wishlists/553992)
+ link along the left column of [the Hackaday Page](https://hackaday.io/project/186289-autonomous-research-laboratories) for a standalone order or [the Pico W Bill of Materials Wishlist on Adafruit](http://www.adafruit.com/wishlists/553992)
   1. As of 2023-03-04, PiShop sells a Pico W with presoldered headers, which can circumvent the need for a soldering kit.
 See also the [list of official suppliers](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-w).
 If you purchase a Pico W with separate headers, then solder the headers yourself (or ask a friend or go to a local makerspace or similar).
 1. 14 gauge (**outer thickness including insulation**) sculpting wire (preferably insulated), e.g. [20 gauge electrical wire at DigiKey](https://www.digikey.com/en/products/detail/remington-industries/20UL1007SLDBLA/11615372) or [14 gauge sculpting wire at Amazon](https://a.co/d/7rxgOeR)